syhunt/sandcat/README.md

 For compiling Sandcat, you will just need [Catarinka](https://github.com/felipedaragon/catarinka) and [pLua](https://github.com/felipedaragon/pLua-XE).

 The entire Sandcat user interface is created during runtime, so there is no need to install third-party components in the IDE - you can just add the dependencies listed above to the library path and hit compile.
 It compiles under Delphi 10 Seattle down to XE2.
-If you are trying to compile it with Lazarus, let me know which errors you get - I will try to do the same soon.

-Some work is still needed before a Mac or Linux version materializes.

 ## License & Credits